menu

 Nameless Race and Arabian Nights' Aladdin's Lamp have not been immune to the ongoing selloff taking place throughout the collectible landscape.
 Their prices have come down significantly from their highs earlier this year.
 I wouldn’t catch a falling knife if I could avoid it, but the opportunity could arise to pick up these novelties at a good price if you’re patient.

 If nothing else, their presence in the non-existent Magic: the Gathering Record Book makes them interesting pieces of history, if nothing else.
-I already have Delayed Blast Fireball, Aladdin's Lamp, and Angel of Glory's Rise, and I intend to pick up a Nameless Race next time I get some store credit.
+I already have Fireball, Aladdin's Lamp, and Glory, and I intend to pick up a Nameless Race next time I get some store credit.
 As for Alpha Cyclopean Tomb—I owned one of them years ago, but it’s a bit steep for my liking nowadays.
 I’ll need to see its price retreat much further before I am tempted to pick up the card again.

 Wrapping It Up